New ANSI Standard for Earned Value Management Published

 This new Earned Value Management standard should not be thought of as competing with EIA 748.
 Rather, consider the PMI ANSI standard as an overarching guidebook for how earned value performance measurement can be integrated with your project and portfolio management processes, with EIA 748 being one set of standards for doing so.

-If you need guidance on your EVMS, Schedule a Call With Us or Send Us an Email - We can help!
+If you need guidance on your EVMS, or - We can help!

 Topics: Earned Value Management (EVM), Integrated Program Management (IPM), Project Portfolio Management (PPM), Government & Public Sector